Victor1x/Age-calculator-app/README.md

 ## 💻 Tecnologias Utilizadas
 - HTML, CSS e JavaScript
 ## 🚀 Como Usar
-1-Clone o repositório: git clone https://github.com/Victor1x/Age-calculator-app.git
+- Clone o repositório: git clone https://github.com/Victor1x/Age-calculator-app.git
-2-Abra o arquivo index.html no seu navegador.
+- Abra o arquivo index.html no seu navegador.
-3-Insira sua data de nascimento no campo fornecido.
+- Insira sua data de nascimento no campo fornecido.
-4-O aplicativo calculará automaticamente sua idade exata.
+- O aplicativo calculará automaticamente sua idade exata.
-5-Veja o resultado detalhado em anos, meses e dias.
+- Veja o resultado detalhado em anos, meses e dias.
 # English Description
 The Age Calculator App is a simple application where the user can input their date of birth, and the site will automatically calculate the user's exact age.
 It displays the age in years, months, and days, allowing for a detailed view of the time lived.
 This tool is helpful for anyone looking to quickly find their precise age.
 ## Features